Learning a Tree-Structured Ising Model in Order to Make Predictions: Outline of Proof

-The proof of the proposition sets up a careful induction on the distance between nodes for which we wish to bound the error in correlation.
-The key technical ingredient is a combinatorial lemma relating trees $\Tc$ and $\T$.
-Lemma~\ref{l:edgePair} studies any two spanning trees on $p$ nodes and the paths between two given nodes $w$ and $\wt$.
-It proves the existence of at least one pair of corresponding edges $f\in\path_{\T}(w,\wt)$ and $g\in\path_{\Tc}(w,\wt)$ satisfying a collection of properties illustrated in Figure~\ref{f:proof} (and specified in the Lemma).
-A consequence is that the true correlation across $g$ according to $P$ can be expressed as a function of the correlation on $f$ as $\mu_{g}=\mu_f \mu_{\A}\mu_{\C}\mu_{\At}\mu_{\Ct}\,,$ hence $|\mu_{g}|\leq |\mu_f|\,.$ But $|\wmu_{f}|\geq |\wmu_g|$, since the Chow-Liu algorithm chose $g$ in $\Tc$ instead of $f$.
+The proof of the proposition sets up a careful induction on the distance between nodes (computed in $\Tc$) for which we wish to bound the error in correlation.
+One of the ingredients is Lemma~\ref{l:edgePair}, a combinatorial statement relating trees $\T$ and $\Tc$.
+The lemma states that for any two spanning trees on $p$ nodes, and for any two nodes $w,\wt\in [p]$, there exists at least one pair of edges $f\in\path_{\T}(w,\wt)$ and $g\in\path_{\Tc}(w,\wt)$ satisfying a collection of properties illustrated in Figure~\ref{f:proof} (and specified in the lemma).